Welcome to The Commentator!

-The West has a hell of a fight on its hands.
+The West has a huge and dramatic fight on its hands.
 Not just from the outside, but from the inside too.
-Our economics are in the tank after being leeched upon and abused by socialists and corporatists alike.
+Our economics are in the tank.
 Budgets are bloated, taxes are too high, existential threats to our interests at home and abroad have rarely ever been more concerning.
 We seek to shed light on these core 'civilisational' issues.

-We argue that now is not the time for high taxes, it's not the time to bow before tyrants, dictators or terrorists, and it's not the time to abandon our only true ally in the Middle East: Israel.
+We argue that now is not the time for big government; it's not the time to bow before tyrants, dictators or terrorists; and it's not the time to abandon our only true ally in the Middle East: Israel.

-Let's face it - it never should have become and never should be the time for any of those things.
-But lately, the West has become a bit self-loathing in its worldview, and we exist to disprove that farcical notion.
+Let's face it -- it never should have become and never should be the time for any of those things.
+But lately, the West has become more than a little self-loathing in its worldview, and we exist to offer a viable alternative.

-Never in the history of human civilisation has so much prosperity been created, so many lifted out of poverty, so much evil tackled, curtailed and eradicated than when the West was at its proudest.
-If you agree with us - you're at home on The Commentator.
-We often post dissenting views, but ours are steadfast.
+Never in the history of human civilisation had so much prosperity been created, so many lifted out of poverty, so much evil tackled, curtailed and eradicated than when the West was at its proudest.
+If you agree with us, you're at home on The Commentator.
+We do post dissenting views, but ours are steadfast.

 P.S. - We're basically running the site off our own dimes at the moment.
 If you want to help support us, you can click here.